 Once we arrived at the Riu Palace Peninsula, I was able to relax.
 I was hot and tired from traveling (our flight left Manchester, NH at 6AM which meant we had to leave our house at 2:30AM to get to the airport).
 We’d missed lunch, but there were some food options open.
 We weren’t really interested, though.
 We just wanted to change into bathing suits and relax.

 The tub in the picture above marks the “bathroom area” I guess.
-Beyond it is a double-sink and then a shower.
+Beyond it is a double sink and then a shower.
 I fell in love with that shower.
-It has a spray head with a hose as well as a rainshower head in the ceiling.
+It has a spray head with a hose as well as a rain shower head in the ceiling.
 I think when we remodel our bathroom, this is what we’re going to do for the shower, with colored glass blocks and a non-slip tile floor.
-Only thing I would add is a bench for sitting in there.
+The only thing I would add is a bench for sitting in there.
 It might have made an okay area to change when I felt I needed privacy, except there are no hooks in there and if someone else just showered the floor would be wet.

 Out on the balcony was a jacuzzi tub.
 We used it once during the stay.
 While a nice feature, it really isn’t a big attraction for me.
 Sitting out there felt very exposed, even though we were facing the garden rather than overlooking the pool and the rest of the resort.
 If (when) we go again, I would request a room that opens onto the pool on the first floor so we can walk out to the pool from our patio or sit out there and feel like we’re sitting at the pool.